rimarque/Philosophers/README.md

 ## 🥇 **Testing**
 In order for the simulation to run smoothly, ensuring no philosophers die of starvation, the parameters need to be set properly.
 As there is only one fork per philosopher and they require two forks to eat, they must take turns eating.

-If there is an even number of philosophers, half of them can eat at a time, taking two shifts so that every philosopher has time to eat:
+If there is an **even number** of philosophers, odd numbered philosophers and even numbered phisolophers can take turns eating, taking two shifts so that every philosopher has time to eat:
 - **Time_to_die** must be equal to or greater than **double the time_to_eat** plus 10 (for tolerance).
 This ensures that philosophers have enough time to take turns eating before facing starvation.

-If there is an **odd number** of philosofers, it takes three shifts so that every philosofer as time to eat:
+If there is an **odd number** of philosofers, beacause the first and last philosophers are both odd and share a fork, it takes three shifts so that every philosofer as time to eat:
 - **Time_to_die** must be equal to or greater than **triple the time_to_eat** plus 10 (for tolerance).
 This ensures that philosophers have sufficient time to take turns eating before facing starvation.

 **Time_to_die** must be equal to or greater than the sum of **time_to_eat** plus **time_to_sleep** plus 10 (for tolerance).
 This ensures that a philosopher has enough time to eat and sleep before potentially starving.